jxsusilo/jxsusilo/README.md

 ## *Welcome to my GitHub!* ^-^

 I'm a third-year Computer Science student at UC Irvine.

-My interests lie in graphics, games, and web development.
 I love to learn; I hope to do a lot this year!

 Feel free to contact me! : )